Undergraduate Research Experience

 - Program paperwork will require your social security number.

-- You will need to provide proof of stipend eligibility, so please bring any of the following original documents for us to review: U.S. passport, U.S. birth certificate, U.S. certificate of citizenship, U.S. naturalization certificate, or a U.S. permanent resident card.
+- You will need to provide proof of stipend eligibility, so please bring any of the following original documents for us to review: U.S. passport, U.S. birth certificate, U.S. certificate of citizenship, U.S. naturalization certificate, a U.S. permanent resident card, or DACA Employment Authorization Document.

 - Daily permits may be purchased from permit machines located in all levels of the Nutwood Parking Structure.
 Daily permits are valid in student lots and parking structures, unless restricted.
 See parking for additional information.

-- CSUF will be on spring break March 29-April 2, 2021, which will allow for easy parking.
+- CSUF will be on spring break the first week of interviews, which will allow for easy parking.

 - Click to view additional parking information.